MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupwritetextlog.md

 <ul>
 <li>
-The <a href="https://msdn.microsoft.com/library/Ff550845(v=VS.85).aspx">event level set for the text log</a> is less than the event level that is specified for the log entry.
+The <a href="devinst.setting_the_event_level_for_a_text_log">event level set for the text log</a> is less than the event level that is specified for the log entry.

 </li>
 <li>
 The event category for the log entry is not enabled for the text log.
-For more information about event categories, see <a href="https://msdn.microsoft.com/library/Ff544882(v=VS.85).aspx">Enabling Event Categories for a Text Log</a>.
+For more information about event categories, see <a href="devinst.enabling_event_categories_for_a_text_log">Enabling Event Categories for a Text Log</a>.

 </li>
 </ul>